chenshixiang/Decentralized_Riemannian_gradient_descent_on_Stiefel_manifold/README.md

 The results are stored in pkl files.

-# Support Euclidean space problem
+# Support Euclidean space algorithms
 This code also supports Euclidean space problem.
 You only need to set the manifold to Euclidean, which is defined in [ManifoldToolbox](./misc/ManifoldToolbox.py)

 If you have any questions or find any bugs, feel free to contact Shixiang Chen chenshxiang@gmail.com.